StefanScherer/windows-docker-machine/README.md

 $ vagrant box add windows_2016_docker windows_2016_docker_vmware.box
 ```

-## OSX
+## macOS
 ### Create the Docker Machine

-Spin up the headless Vagrant box with Windows Server 2016 and Docker installed.
+Spin up the headless Vagrant box with Windows Server 2016 and Docker EE installed.
 It will create the TLS certs and create a `windows` Docker machine for your
 `docker-machine` binary on your Mac.